Botmasher/rime-builder/README.md

 切
 ```

 This reading contains the headword 韻 and its pronunciation 王問切.
-In the fanqie pronunciation, 王 is the upper character or final rhyme, and 問 is the lower character or final rhyme.
+In the fanqie pronunciation, 王 is the upper character for the initial rhyme, and 問 is the lower character for the final rhyme.
 The last character, 切, indicates that this is a fanqie reading.
 This reading is simplified to avoid the complexities of the actual [entry structure](https://commons.wikimedia.org/wiki/File:Qieyun_Dong_entry_fanqie.svg) and [dictionary structure](http://www.academia.edu/2261552/Introduction_to_Chinese_historical_phonology) (pages 6-7).

-I wondered how English might look if analyzed using this method.
-For example, "thumb" shares an initial with "thing" (not "this") and a final with "sum", so one fanqie for "thumb" is "thing sum".
+I wondered how English might look if analyzed using fanqie.
+This method uses coarser grains than the standard approach, which has been to transcribe pronunciation using a segmental system like IPA.
+For example, the word "thumb" is typically represented as `/θʌm/`.
+By contrast, using fanqie, "thumb" shares an initial with "thing" (not "this") and a final with "sum", so "thumb" can be respresented as `THING SUM`.
 Similarly, "write" could yield "reed" and "height".
-That curiosity led me to build this tool for exploring initial and final rhymes using Fanqie.
+Curiosity about these different approaches led me to build this tool for exploring initial and final rhymes using fanqie.

 ## Getting Started